lilsea7/CRUD-basic/README.md

 Save the collection.

-Test Endpoints:
+**Test Endpoints:**

-POST: Send a request with body { "name": "John Doe", "email": "john@example.com", "age": 25 }.
+- POST: Send a request with body { "name": "txinh", "email": "txinh@gmail.com", "age": 22 }.
-GET: Fetch all users or a specific user by ID.
+- GET: Fetch all users or a specific user by ID.
-PUT: Update a user with new data.
+- PUT: Update a user with new data.
-DELETE: Remove a user by ID.
+- DELETE: Remove a user by ID.

 Verify: Check responses and MongoDB Atlas (crud-basic database, users collection).